vyrx-dev/symphony/README.md

 ![My Homescreen](images/Desktop.png)

 This is my personal configuration for a productive and enjoyable Linux environment.
 It's built around Hyprland on Arch Linux and includes tools I use daily.
 While I did take inspiration from various amazing dotfile setups shared by the community, these configs have been carefully tweaked by me to suit my own workflow and preferences.
-It's not a straight copy but a personalized blend to make things just right for me.

 ## Tools Included